JeremyACase/ubiquia/README.md

     minor: 2
     patch: 3

-# These are a list of agents that comprise this graph.
+# These are a list of components that comprise this graph.
-agents:
+components:

-  - agentName: Pet-Store-Image-Classifier-Agent
+  - componenttName: Pet-Store-Image-Classifier-Component

-    # Setting a agent as a template will instruct Ubiquia to not instantiate it as a
+    # Setting a component as a template will instruct Ubiquia to not instantiate it as a
     # Kubernetes pod, but instead to generate a "proxy" for it which will act on its behalf with
     # dummy data.
-    agentType: TEMPLATE
+    componentName: TEMPLATE
-    modelType: Agent
+    modelType: Component
-    description: This is a an example agent that will classify an animal from an image.
+    description: This is a an example component that will classify an animal from an image.

     communicationServiceSettings:
-      # Ensure the Communication Service exposes this agent's endpoints
+      # Ensure the Communication Service exposes this component's endpoints
       exposeViaCommService: true

-    # This is the port that will be exposed for this agent when it is deployed.
+    # This is the port that will be exposed for this component when it is deployed.
     port: 5000

     # Data pertaining to the image so that it can be deployed as pods/containers.